mun-lang/book/src/ch01-00-types.md

 double-precision IEEE 64-bit floating point number and an `int` represents a 64-bit integral number.

-In Mun an `int` can be explicitly casted to `float` but the reverse is not true: assigning a `float` to an `int` might cause loss of precision and is therefor not allowed implicitly.
+In Mun an `int` can be explicitly cast to `float`, but the reverse is not true.
+Assigning a `float` to an `int` might cause loss of precision and can therefore not be cast implicitly.